 Adjectives modify nouns (1).

 Like adverbs, adjectives should be used with caution.
-If you must use adjectives before a noun (i.e. prenominally or attributively) , don’t use more than two.
-Long strings of adjectives before a noun not only grow unwieldy, but increase the risk of messing up their proper order.
+If you must use adjectives before a noun (i.e. prenominally or attributively), don’t use more than two.
+Long strings of adjectives before a noun not only grow unwieldy, causing your writing to bloat, but also increase the risk of messing up their proper order, and you’ll need to worry about punctuating them.

 If you hadn’t realised that adjectives come in a set order in English, compare (1) with (2).